 Step 6: If needed, adjust the size of your erase tool as you work, using the Size adjuster in the top toolbar — this will allow you to work on finer details.

 Step 7: Save the image (File > Save).
-You may also want to export a smaller version for the web or social media (File > Export > Export As…).
+You may also want to export a smaller version for the web or social media (File > Export > Export as …).

 This is one of the simplest and fastest ways to blur a background in Photoshop, but it won’t be the most realistic.
 If you want more control over the blur in your photo, complete with the ability to simulate depth-of-field falloff, see our tutorial on Photoshop’s Field Blur tool.

 If you don’t want to download and learn a new app or you’re short on time, you can also visit a web app for quick blurring on a photo you’re working on.
 We recommend the app Fotor for this particular project.
-Clink the link to visit the web app and get started.
+Click the link to visit the Fotor web app and get started.